Beef Nachos with Fresh Tomato and Jalapeño Salsa

 • Preheat the oven to 400 degrees and move your rack to the middle position.

-• In a 13 x 9 inch baking dish, spread half of the chips evenly, then spread half of the bean mixture, beef, and cheese.
-Note: I put the beans in a small Ziploc bag, snip the corner, and "pipe" or squeeze the beans onto the chips.
+• In a 13 x 9 inch baking dish, spread half of the chips evenly, then distribute half of the bean mixture, beef, and cheese.
+Note: I spoon the beans into a small Ziploc bag, snip the corner, then "pipe" them onto the chips—much easier than trying to spread it.

 • Repeat with the remaining chips, beans, beef, and cheese.